mSvcBench/muBench/Docs/Example.md

 export NFS_SHARED_FOLDER="/mnt/MSSharedData"
 ```

-## 1. Generate the service mesh that represent the MicroService
+## 1. Generate the service mesh of the MicroService Application
 We start with the generation of the service mesh.

 ```shell